VendenIX/RTStructSegmentationAnalysis/README.md

   - **Jaccard Index**: Quantifies the similarity and diversity between sample sets, indicating the proportionate size of the intersection divided by the union of the sample sets.
   - **Mean Surface Distance (MSD)**: Calculates the average Euclidean distance between the surfaces of two volumes, offering insights into the contour accuracy.
   - **Volume Overlap Error (VOE)**: Represents the proportion of the total volume that is over-segmented or under-segmented relative to the reference, complementing the Dice coefficient by providing error rates.
-  - **Hausdorff Distance**: Evaluates the maximum distance of the dataset boundary points between the predicted and reference segmentations, highlighting the worst-case scenario of boundary prediction.
+	- **Hausdorff Distance (95th percentile)**: Measures the distance between the surface points of the segmented volumes, excluding the top 5% of the largest errors.
+This metric provides a more robust evaluation of the segmentation quality by focusing on the majority of points and reducing the influence of outliers, giving a more accurate representation of the model’s overall performance.
   - **Variation of Information (VI)**: Measures the amount of information lost and gained in the segmentation process, reflecting the complexity and precision of the information captured by the segmentation.
   - **Cosine Similarity**: Assesses the cosine angle between the multidimensional representations of the segmented volumes, useful for understanding the orientation and agreement in the segmented shapes.